eclipse-archived/codewind-operator/README.md

 ## Preparing Keycloak for Codewind

-During deployment of the Keycloak service, the operator will configur the security realm as specified by the defaults config map.
+During deployment of the Keycloak service, the operator will configure the security realm as specified by the defaults config map.

 Before Codewind services can be installed, users must be added to Keycloak achieved via the Keycloak Admin web page.
 Each Codewind deployment must be tied to a existing user account.